jenskobler/Ship_Classification/README.md

-# Ship Classification with a Deep Neural Network
+# Ship Classification using a Deep Neural Network